cerebral/cerebral/docs/docs/docs/tutorial/providers.md

 ## Adding a provider
 What needs to be done?
 Well not too much.
 Just add the provider in your controller in *./src/index.js*

-Thats how it looks right now:
+This is how it looks right now:
 ```js
 ...
 import HttpProvider from 'cerebral-provider-http'